 - The Reveal: The whole point of the story is to literally reveal what happened on Peter and MJ's wedding day, but on a smaller scale it's also revealed that the two completely retained their memories of their past lives.

-- Serial Escalation: Though this was meant to stop people from complaining about OMD, it actually managed to piss the fans off even further about the decision for MJ and Peter to split.
+- Serial Escalation: Though this was meant to stop people from complaining about One More Day, it actually managed to piss the fans off even further about the decision for MJ and Peter to split.

 - Shaggy Dog Story: In the end, making the deal with Mephisto in the first story accomplished absolutely nothing.
 History still plays out exactly the same, Peter still unmasks himself to the world, and Aunt May still gets shot.
 The big difference being instead of making a deal with Mephisto in the "new reality" Peter spends more time Aunt May, spiriting Aunt May back to life in the process.
 The deal was never truly needed.

-- Ship Tease: Promos for One Moment In Time and afterward suggested that Peter and MJ would rekindle their relationship after being estranged since One More Day.
-But instead it was...
+- Ship Tease: Promos for One Moment in Time and afterward suggested that Peter and MJ would rekindle their relationship after being estranged since One More Day.
+But instead it was Ship Sinking.

 - Voodoo Shark: In the end Mephisto never did bring Aunt May back to life.
 All he did was prevent Peter and Mary Jane from ever being married.
 It was the power of Peter's love that brought Aunt May back to life.
 Two million dollars of donation, the top minds of the Marvel Universe, and the Mystical Powers of Dr. Strange couldn't save Aunt May but Peter's love did.
 Yeah.
 Even though his love for her compelled him to run around the world asking everyone who he could think of that could help for help.